 “You’re right.”
 She touched the rustic table.
 “This looks like the same wood from your front doors.”

 “Yep.”
 He knocked twice on the thick wood.
 “The story goes, the brothers planed and carved the doors by hand at night, planning out the house they’d build for my grandmother.”

 “How long did it take before she got her house?”

 “Only a few years.
 Their first cattle drive doubled their investment, and they started building the cabins for the hired men first.”
 He winked.
-“They’d been getting restless to settle down with women-folk.”
+“The ranch hands had been getting restless to settle down with women-folk.”

 Megan winked right back.
 “Those women-folk had to be pretty brave to come live way out here.”

-“Most were working girls from the closest towns, or mail-order brides from out east.”
+“Most were working girls from surrounding towns or mail-order brides from out east.”